Servet-i Fünun: History

 In 1890 20-year old Ahmed İhsan, who later took the family name Tokgöz, translated articles into Turkish for Servet, an Ottoman Turkish newspaper owned and operated by Ottoman Greek Demetrius Nicolaides.
 Ahmed İhsan suggested having a supplement each week.
-Servet began running Servet-i Fünûn from 1891 to 1892 with the approval of Sultan of the Ottoman Empire Abdulhamid II after Nicolaides, in late 1890, applied to create a supplement about industry and science.
+Servet began running Servet-i Fünûn from 1891 to 1892 with the approval of Sultan of the Ottoman Empire Abdul Hamid II after Nicolaides, in late 1890, applied to create a supplement about industry and science.
 Nicolaides decided to sell the supplement to İhsan as he believed not enough copies were being purchased.
 Balta and Kavak wrote that relatively little scholarship on Servet-i Fünun describes Nicolaides' initial role and that "The overwhelming majority of scholars ascribe the periodical to Ahmed İhsan".

 Tevfik Fikret became its editor in 1896.
 Another prominent contributor was the poet Süleyman Nazif.

-Major rival of Servet-i Fünun was Malumat, a weekly magazine published by Mehmet Tahir, a supporter of Sultan Abdulhamit.
+A major rival of Servet-i Fünun was Malumat, a weekly magazine published by Mehmet Tahir, a supporter of Sultan Abdul Hamid II.